kubeflow/community/committee-distribution/charter.md

 - Maintain the evolving and not exhaustive list of included dependencies for a proper multi-tenant platform installation: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ... as well as Kubeflow sub-projects, Kubeflow Ecosystem projects and disabled by default experimental integrations.
 - Release tested releases of the Kubeflow Community Distribution for downstream consumption.
 - Provide guidance and examples how the consumer could integrate non-default external authentication (e.g., companies' Identity Provider) and popular non-default services on his own.
-- Make Kubeflow Community Distribution compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, GKE, EKS, OpenShift)
+- Make Kubeflow Community Distribution compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, GKE, EKS, OpenShift, MicroK8s)
 - Aid the Kubeflow subproject maintainers in creating manifests (Helm, Kustomize), security best practices, maintain releases and versioning for their application.

 ### Kubeflow Community Distribution maintainer requirements